 Can Be Recovered?

+Get to know how files are stored on your hard disk and how Windows works when you delete files.
 With so many inexpensively priced data recovery and undelete tools on the market, one may wonder what magic they do to get deleted files back.
 Is it really a very complex and time-consuming process, or can anyone do it at home?
 To answer the question, we should first look at what Windows does when you delete a file.

 How Windows Deletes Files

 Files are stored as blocks of data on the sectors of a hard drive.
 Sectors can be placed sequentially or be scattered randomly across the drive’s surface.
 Sector placement depends on how free blocks were arranged at the time a particular file was being saved.
 If the system couldn’t find an uninterrupted block of sectors big enough for saving the file as a continuous sequence, it would fragment the file and write its parts into unoccupied blocks.

 Windows stores files on your hard disk, and indexes them in the file system.
 The file system keeps records of file names, sizes, attributes, and, most importantly, the exact location of actual data on the disk.
 When you delete a file (assuming the Recycle Bin is off), Windows does not actually erase, zero or otherwise alter the actual data.
 Instead, it just quickly changes the corresponding record in the file system to mark the file as “deleted”.
 Neither the actual file system record nor original file data are erased at this point.